Back to start

 Vattenfall’s first nature conservation area

-The environment around the power plant is unique in many ways.
-It contains some 20 species of protected wildflowers, valuable habitats for birds and old-growth forest.
-In 2000, Vattenfall decided to give these areas special protection by creating Vattenfall’s first nature conservation area.
+The environment around the power plant contains some 20 species of protected wildflowers, valuable habitats for birds and old-growth forest.
+In 2000, Vattenfall decided to give these areas special protection by creating its first nature conservation area.